LuisAPI/BCS2-ITCS214LA/README.md

-s06 | activity | MidtermExam_[version].py | (Tue, Oct 3) Our exams for our midterm period were a mix of fill-in-the-blank code and debugging. s06b | discussion | push.py | (Tue, Nov 7) In our first session for the Final Period, we discussed stacks as a data structure and how to “push” and “pop” elements into them. s06b | activity | push.py | (Tue, Nov 7) The mini-activity made us add error messages to be sent to the terminal for stack overflow and underflow, as well as for duplicate inputs.
+s06 | activity | MidtermExam_[version].py | (Tue, Oct 3) Our exams for our midterm period were a mix of fill-in-the-blank code and debugging. s06b | discussion | push.py | (Tue, Nov 7) In our first session for the Final Period, we discussed stacks as a data structure and how to “push” and “pop” elements into them. s06b | activity | push.py | (Tue, Nov 7) The mini-activity made us add error messages to be sent to the terminal for stack overflow and underflow, as well as for duplicate inputs. images | [some activity]\_Imperial\_[screenshot filename].[ext] | These are screenshots of output, sometimes kept for archival purposes.
+Oftentimes, the prof requests them alongside the script itself for crosschecking, whenever we submit our work to Cypher Learning's NEO Learning Management System service (branded by our uni as Schoolbook).

 ## Discrepancies